Male/DSH/White and Gray.

 Neutered/House-Trained/Up-to-Date on Vaccinations.

 Hello kind person.
 I’m Simpson; I do not think we have met.
 Since you have clicked on my picture, you must be looking for a kitty to share your life.
 That’s fantastic, cause I am looking for a ‘purr’son to share my life.
 Things are already starting off on the right paw.
 Okay, I will give you a little background about myself that will, hopefully, get you to come to OAR for a meet-n-greet.
-I was discarded (tossed to the curb) by some college students at Xavier at the end of the school year.
-Apparently “compassion” is not a course taught there, or if it is, they must have failed miserably.
-Anyway, I wandered around for a while trying to find shelter and a meal (I do like to eat), when a very kind petsitter heard about me from her clients.
-The clients did not want me either (we will get into that in a minute), so the petsitter knew she had to do something.
+I was discarded (tossed to the curb) near a college campus at the end of the school year, and I wandered around for a while trying to find shelter and a meal (I do like to eat), when a very kind petsitter heard about me from her clients.
+The clients would not take me in either, so the petsitter knew she had to do something.
 Long story short, I am now at OAR waiting my turn to find a wonderful person or family that will invite me into their home and heart.
 Things you might want to know about me besides my handsomeness: I am mellow to the core, a lover boy, a lap boy (I sort of need a bigger lap though as I am pretty buffed up), and I totally enjoy petting and chin scratching.
 I am kinda the total package.
 So, do not waste your time on Cat Harmony, your dream date is right at OAR.
 Let’s fall in love.
 I am PURRfect.

-Oh yeah, I almost forgot to tell you.
-The reason those people did not want me is because I am FIV+, which if you have done your research, you know that is not a big deal.
+I am FIV+, which, if you have done your research, you know is not a big deal.
 If you aren’t familiar with FIV+, click on the link below for more information.
 Hope to see you very soon.
 Love, Simpson

 Interested in adopting?
 Questions about this cat?
 Please complete our adoption form at www.ohioalleycat.org/adoption-form.
 We will contact you to discuss the adoption process and answer your questions.
 The adoption fee for this cat is $50, which helps pay for their medical and daily care expenses.
 A second cat can be adopted at the same time for no extra cost (2 cats for $50).
 Note: Part of the adoption process is a face-to-face meeting.